emirot/blog/blog/content/posts/sending_slow_request_in_golang.md

 ## Sending Slow request in golang

-I thought it was a great way to highlight the control golang brings.
+I thought it was a cool snippet that I wanted to share and keep (AKA slow loris attack).
 The http Post method takes an `io.reader` that could be overridden.
 It could be used to test how your web application reacts in those situations, does it hangs? timeouts?